emscripten-core/emscripten/site/source/docs/api_reference/module.rst

   ``browser.test_manual_wasm_instantiate`` for an example of how this construct works in action.

-  .. note:: Sanitizers or source map is currently not supported if overriding
+  .. note:: Source maps are currently not supported if overriding
      WebAssembly instantiation with Module.instantiateWasm.
 Providing
-     Module.instantiateWasm when source map or sanitizer is enabled can prevent WebAssembly instantiation from finishing.
+     Module.instantiateWasm when source maps are enabled can prevent WebAssembly instantiation from finishing.

 .. js:function:: Module.fetchSettings